Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 ## Check if a [Resource] exists

-If you are not sure if a resource you want to get exists, or you just want to check if it exists, you can use `GetIfExists()` or `CheckIfExists()` methods, which can be invoked from any [Resource]Container class.
+If you are not sure if a resource you want to get exists, or you just want to check if it exists, you can use `GetIfExists()` or `CheckIfExists()` methods, which can be invoked from any [Resource]Collection class.

 `GetIfExists()` and `GetIfExistsAsync()` return a `Response<T>` where T is null if the specified resource does not exist.
 On the other hand, `CheckIfExists()` and `CheckIfExistsAsync()` return `Response<bool>` where the bool will be false if the specified resource does not exist.
 Both of these methods still give you access to the underlying raw response.